James Hardie Industries plc research snapshot

 Valuation and margin of safety

-At $24.79, JHX is no longer priced at the 2024 peak optimism, but it is also not a pure bargain if organic growth stays negative.
+At $26.29, JHX trades near 24.1x fiscal 2026 adjusted EPS and roughly 21x forward adjusted earnings, richer than the mid-2026 lows but far from the 2024 peak optimism.
 Margin of safety improves if adjusted earnings grow, free cash flow exceeds $500 million, and leverage trends toward the stated 2.0x target.

 Source-backed data